 State testing is done through D&S Diversified Technologies.
 They are located in Findlay Ohio, and service the entire state of Ohio.
-At the end of the class, students will be given a list of testing dates and instructions regarding the testing procedure.
-Instructors will assist students with the registration process, but will not submit test registrations on behalf of the student.
+At the end of the class, students will be given a list of testing dates, all applicable forms, and instructions regarding the testing procedure.
 Some students wish to work for a while and gain more experience, while other students prefer to test as soon as possible.
 This is a personal choice.
 We recommend testing ASAP!